adopted-ember-addons/ember-keyboard/API-DESIGN.md

 ### _This would be a whole new API from version 5.
 What is the migration path?
 Is a codemod possible?_

 The issue that prompted this API rethink was that the addon was conceptually mixing `key` and `code` in a confusing and inconsistent way, so the existing behavior is not something that we would want to bring forward.
-It seems, therefore, that a codemod would be inadvisable since we would not be preserving behavior.
-Is should be possible to leave the existing API in place with the existing behavior and deprecate it.
-This would allow people to upgrade and incrementally move to the new API.
-The deprecated API could then be dropped in the next major release.
+We will have a breaking change in certain key matching behavior between version 5 and 6.

+Upgrade guide:

+Version 6 of ember-keyboard brings a change to how key combo strings are matched against events.
+You will need to review the key combos used your app.
+The behavior of version 5 of ember-keyboard was primarily around matching the physical key location with some code to try to accomodate key remapping like the Dvorak keyboard layout.
+The key combo strings supported looked like `ctrl+KeyS` or `shift+ctrl+Digit2`.
+Those strings will continue to work but they now *exclusively* match based on the physical location of the key (i.e. the `code` property of the keyboard event).
+Alternatively, you may now choose instead to specify the character that the pressed key would normally generate.
+For example, `ctrl+s` or `shift+ctrl+2`.
+These strings will match based on the `key` property of the keyboard event.
+If you're not sure whether to use the `code` style (`ctrl+KeyS`) or the `key` style (`ctrl+s`), ask yourself whether your shortcut is based on a mnemonic of the pressed key (e.g. "s" for "save") or the layout of the keys (e.g. `WASD` as cursor controls).
+For mnemonic shortcuts, use the `key` style.
+For physical layout shortcuts, use the `code` style.

+ * For a full list of `code` property values, see the W3C spec: https://www.w3.org/TR/uievents-code/#key-alphanumeric-writing-system
+ * For information about the `key` property, see this MDN doc: https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key
+ * For a useful interactive KeyboardEvent viewer tool, see https://w3c.github.io/uievents/tools/key-event-viewer.html

 ## Acknowledgements